 Last, but not least, our grateful thanks go to Colin Mitchell and Richard Mackney, of Fish Media, who set up this web-site for us. ( http://www.fish-media.net/)

 We have excellent support from the Scouts at the District, County and National level.
 We are encouraged by the success of our colleagues at 161st Derby (Hilton ) Scout Group, who recently raised money to build their Scout Hall and by the very supportive discussions we have had with neighbouring Scout Groups, in particular the 1st Horsley and Kilburn Scout Group (http://1sthandk.ukscouts.org.uk/).

 Grants and other fund-raising opportunities

 We anticipate that applying for grants and other schemes will be a major part of our plan, although some grants are only available for renovations, refurbishments and improvements to existing premises, for example, The National Lottery Fund.

-We will be writing to local companies for their support and researching national companies to see what funding opportunities are available there.
+We continue to write to local companies for their support and research national companies to see what funding opportunities are available there.